 Example: Wisconsin law requires every school district to have policies and procedures that prohibit bullying by students, yet leaves it up to the school to inform and determine what bullying is and actions they will take to stop it.
 Wisconsin law requires policies within school districts to prohibit discrimination against students': race, gender, religion, age, national origin, ancestry, pregnancy, marital status, sexual orientation, parental status, or disability.
 Wisconsin also requires school districts to have a code for students' behavior in the classroom.

-Every school should have a tool and/or document to report bullying.
+Every school should have a tool to report bullying.
 The reporting system must be authentic, reinforced by all staff, and sustainable within the structure of the school policies and procedures.
-See Sample Bullying or Harassment Report.
+See Sample Bullying/Harassment Report.

-- Reports should include a specific statement of behavior including time, date, and location (if possible). - It is recommended to always complete the report with another adult present.
+- Reports should include a specific statement of behavior including time, date, and location (if possible). - Always complete the report with another adult present.
 This ensures that the student has an adult who is aware of the situation and who can be a support for him if one of the adults is not on campus or available.
-Whoever the student disclosed the situation to first should stay in contect with him through the reporting process (even if that adult referred the student to a Safe Contact for help with the reporting process). - A copy of the report should be provided to the students involved, parents of the students, reporting staff member, and the principal/administrator. - When the school's point person (administrator or counselor) receives a bullying report, they should interview the person who has been accused of bullying to give the student an opportunity to respond. - Listen receptively to parents who report bullying and investigate reported circumstances so immediate and appropriate action can be taken. - Consequences for confirmed harassment and bullying should be clearly stated and based on state and federal laws, the severity of the offense, and should increase with repeated offenses.
+Whoever the student disclosed the situation to first should stay with him through the reporting process (even if that adult referred the student to a Safe Contact for help with the reporting process). - A copy of the report should be provided to the students involved, parents of the students, reporting staff member, and the principal. - When the school's point person (administrator or counselor) receives a bullying report, they should interview the person who has been accused of bullying to give student a chance to respond. - Listen receptively to parents who report bullying and investigate reported circumstances so immediate and appropriate action can be taken. - Consequences for confirmed harassment should be clearly stated and based on state and federal laws, the severity of the offense, and should increase with repeated offenses.